Gankutsuou-Gank/haxeflixel-shaders/README.md

 # haxeflixel-shader-codes
-These Shaders are ported so.There is credit in the code its self.
+These Shaders are ported.There is credit in the code its self.

 Credits: